DSC-McMaster-U/Workshops/Intro to Web Development/README.md

 ### The Document Object Model (DOM)
 What is Document Object Model (DOM)?\
-Document object model is a model that JavaScript uses to organize different HTML tags in an HTML webpage as objects so they can be easy to work with.
+Document object model is an interface that JavaScript uses to access and edit different HTML Elements.
+DOM repesents the HTML document as nodes and object, making it easy for programming languages like JavaScript to change the content and structure of a page.

-The model can represented as a tree to represent the hierarchy of HTML:\
+The model is represented as a tree to accurately model the hierarchy of nested HTML Elements:\
 [<img src="https://www.w3schools.com/js/pic_htmltree.gif">](https://www.w3schools.com/js/js_htmldom.asp)

-In our previous [example](#javascript-in-web-example), the DOM is used to access and change the HTML elements.
+In our previous [example](#javascript-in-web-development), the DOM is used to access and change the HTML elements.
 The majority of the DOM API is accesible via the global variable `document`.

 - Accessing HTLM Element through DOM